Nitrogen reporting is live in MyBallanceGenerate your report now

-If you're a dairy farmer, you're going to need to submit your first nitrogen fertiliser report soon.
-Your council will advise when their tool is operational.
+If you're a dairy farmer, you're going to need to submit your first nitrogen fertiliser report yearly.
 In the meantime, make sure your data is up to date and accurate on MyBallance.
 Dairy farmers are the first group to follow this new reporting process, so it’s all new for everyone.

 What you'll need to include in your nitrogen report:

 - The percentage of N in each fertiliser application

 - Records of when the fertilisers were spread on the land block containing your dairy platform

 - How many kgN/ha/yr went onto forage crops, all the pastoral land, and all the ungrazed land; and the corresponding area of each of these land uses

 The easiest way to prepare your N report for council is through MyBallance.
 Here’s what you need to know: